moneil/OSCELOT-DSKTOOL-for-HEROKU/chost/README.md

 4. Update/create config.py file with all the values
     * Update allowed hosts with your site URI!

-5. Create Python app (cpanel option)
+5. Create Python app (cPanel option)
     * Set version to 3.8.6
     * App root: dsktool
     * App URL no change